katoemba/SwiftUPnP/README.md

 A modern Swift based UPnP implementation.

 Key features that make this easy to use in a modern swift environment:
-- Based on async/await.
+- Concurrency and thread safety through async/await and @MainActor
-- Combine for continuous state updates.
+- Uses Combine for stream-based state updates.
 - Strongly typed services, based on Codable structs.
+- Structured logging through the os.log framework.

 ## System requirements
 The minimum requirements for the SwiftUPnP library are: